-The open-source statistical software R (version 4.1.1) with LBSPR (version 0.1.6) package was used for the estimation of the selectivity lengths (SL50 and SL95), relative fishing mortality (F/M) and the spawning potential ratio (SPR).
+The open-source statistical software R (version 4.1.1) with the LBSPR (version 0.1.6) package was used to estimate the selectivity lengths (SL50 and SL95), relative fishing mortality (F/M), and spawning potential ratio (SPR).

-The model was fit to length-frequency data of the catch composition from 2018-2020.
-The input parameters for the model included: natural mortality (M), the von Bertalanffy growth parameters (asymptotic length- $L{\infty}$ , growth coefficient-K), and size-at-maturity ( $L{50}$ and $L{95}$ ).
-The $L{50}$ and $L{95}$ parameters correspond to the lengths at which 50% and 95% of the stock are expected to be matured.
-Estimates for these parameters were taken from the literature (see Table 4).
+The model was fitted to length-frequency data of catch composition from 2018-2020.
+The input parameters for the model included: natural mortality (M), the von Bertalanffy growth parameters (asymptotic length- L{∞} , growth coefficient-K), and size-at-maturity (L{50} and L{95}).
+The L{50} and L{95} parameters correspond to the lengths at which 50% and 95% of the stock is expected to mature, respectively.
+The estimates for these parameters were obtained from the literature (see Table 3).
 The target reference point spawning potential ratio (SPR) was set at 40% or 0.4; this is the value that serves as a proxy for MSY.
-The limit reference point SPR was set at 20% or 0.2; this is the minimum threshold at which recruitment rates are likely to be threatened.
-These values were based on recommendations by Hordyk et al. (2017).
-Model output was visualised using the LBSPR R package.
+The SPR limit reference point was set at 20% or 0.2, which is the minimum threshold at which recruitment rates are likely to be threatened.
+These values are based on the recommendations of Hordyk et al. (2017).
+The model output was visualised using the LBSPR R package.

 The uncertainty in SPR was calculated using Monte Carlo simulations with 1000 bootstrapped iterations.
-The iterations were generated by assuming covariance values for CV-L $\infty$ and CV-M/K of 0.1 and 0.2, respectively, and these values were fixed.
-The model was subsequently run using each iteration of input parameters, resulting in 1000 estimates of SPR.
-The distribution of SPRs was plotted using boxplots for each year and compared to the deterministic values resulting from the model using the fixed parameters from Table 4.
-The uncertainty analysis was carried out using functions modified from the stochastic-LBSPR R repository developed by (Cope, 2020).
+The iterations were generated by assuming covariance values for CV-L{∞} and CV-M/K of 0.1 and 0.2, respectively, and these values were fixed.
+The model was subsequently run using each iteration of the input parameters, resulting in 1000 estimates of SPR.
+The distribution of SPRs was plotted using boxplots for each year and compared with the deterministic values resulting from the model using the fixed parameters from Table 4.
+Uncertainty analysis was performed using functions modified from the stochastic LBSPR R repository developed by Cope (2020).